School Attendance and Truancy

 As you are aware, compulsory daily school attendance is a requirement for all students ages 6-18.
 Our Superintendent, Parvin Ahmadi, along with all District staff, is committed to continuing academic improvement in all of our schools.
 Daily school attendance fosters improvement in student achievement and the District needs your support in making sure children come to school on a regular basis.
-When a student misses school, excused or unexcused, the District loses approximately $35.09 per day for each absence.
+Additionally, when a student misses school, excused or unexcused, the District loses approximately $35.09 per day for each absence.
 Although our attendance rate for the district was 96% in 2006-07, the 4% of the students who did not attend school totaled $2,203,596 in lost revenue.

 The California Education Code 48205 defines school absences as either excused or non-excused.
 Excused absences are generally unavoidable and include the following:

 - Funeral services for immediate family

 - Quarantine Medical/dental/eye appointments

 The parent/guardian of the student must send a note and/or phone the school to clear any of these excusable absences.
 Please see the student handbook for the policy regarding making up school work and assignments missed because of an excused absence.
 Failure to clear excused absences will result in a recorded truancy on the student's permanent record.